PedroCristo/portfolio_project_5/README.md

 ![Login](./assets/readme/features/interactive_messages/watches_clocks_messages_login.jpg)

-- WWhen users sign in to the website they will see a message "Successfully signed in as (username)" at the top right of the page.<br>
+- When users sign in to the website they will see a message "Successfully signed in as (username)" at the top right of the page.<br>

 ### Logout